DChand2021-2023/ITC205_Team3/A2/README.txt

 *** README ***

-This zip file contains operational source code for Assignment 2 in the BRLS directory.
+This zip file contains operational source code for Assignment 2 in the Backwoods Regional Library System  (BRLS) directory.

 Place the files contained in the 'src' directory in the project source folder of your chosen IDE.